ibbles/CountryCodes/README.md

 ```
 *Implementation using a for each loop over the digits of the code.*

-Thirdly we can implement this loop in a C style fashion as follows.
+and secondly we implement this loop in a C style fashion as follows.

 ```c++
 char const * c = code.c_str();